medvedi/vimeo/README.md

 - Vimeo Thumbnail image will be saved locally.
 - All data will be stored in core field_data_{field} table.
 - No aditional tables was created.
-- Added very basic fucntionality to play video, without any control settings.
+- Added very basic play functionality, without any control settings.

 Ctools plugin:
 - New plugin support any types of CT and fields.
 And provide you possbility to render randomly any nodes based on specified field.